libfuse/libfuse/README.md

 Building your own filesystem
 ------------------------------

-FUSE comes with several example file systems in the `examples` directory.
+FUSE comes with several example file systems in the `example` directory.
 For example, the *passthrough* examples mirror the contents of the root directory under the mountpoint.
 Start from there and adapt the code!